gorango/flowcraft/docs/api-reference/builder.md

 -   `registry: TypedNodeRegistry<TNodeMap, TContext> | NodeRegistry`: An object or `Map` where keys are `type` strings from the graph definition and values are the corresponding `Node` class constructors.
 For type-safety, use the `createNodeRegistry` helper.
 -   `nodeOptionsContext?: TContext`: An optional object passed to every node's constructor, merged with the node's `data`.
 This is the primary mechanism for **type-safe dependency injection**, allowing you to pass shared services like database clients or API handlers to all nodes.
--   `options?: { subWorkflowNodeTypes?: string[] }`: An optional configuration object.
+-   `options?: GraphBuilderOptions`: An optional configuration object.
-    -   `subWorkflowNodeTypes`: An array of node `type` strings that should be treated as composable sub-workflows.
+    -   `subWorkflowNodeTypes?: string[]`: An array of node `type` strings that should be treated as composable sub-workflows.
 The builder will inline any node whose type is in this list.
+    -   `subWorkflowResolver?: SubWorkflowResolver`: An object that implements the `{ getGraph(id: string | number): WorkflowGraph | undefined }` interface.
+This is **required** if you use `subWorkflowNodeTypes`.
 -   `logger?: Logger`: An optional `Logger` instance.
 If provided, the `GraphBuilder` will automatically generate and log a Mermaid.js diagram of the final, flattened graph every time `.build()` is called.
 This is an invaluable tool for debugging.

 ### Type-Safe Dependency Injection Example